himurali/abcbillweb/docs/bill/Chapter2BPillars.md

 - Develop and implement policies that promote safety and fairness for all active mobility users
 - Provide education and training programs that raise awareness of active mobility issues and promote responsible use of infrastructure

+The Active Mobility Justice will have these additional components to explore and engage and

 |  A   |B  | C  |
 |---|---|---|